-Bakewell Agricultural and Horticultural Society awards five grants of up to £1,000 twice a year, meaning that we contribute up to £10,000 towards the local land-based sector of the rural economy.
+Bakewell Agricultural and Horticultural Society awards 10 grants of up to £1,000 each throughout the year, meaning that we contribute up to £10,000 towards the local land-based sector of the rural economy.

 Bakewell AHS Training Grants